ceari/edacc_web/README.rst

 6. Adjust the configuration in env/lib/python<PYTHONVERSION>/site-pacakges/edacc_web-1.0-py<PYTHONVERSION>.egg/edacc/local_config.py
 7. Copy the server.py file from the edacc_web-1.0 directory to the current directory and delete the edacc_web-1.0 directory: "cp edacc_web-1.0/server.py . && rm -r edacc_web-1.0"
-8. Run "python server.py" which will start a web server on port 5000 listening on all IPs of the machine (Make sure the virtual environment is activated)
+8. Run "python server.py" which will start a web server on port 5000 listening on all IPs of the machine (Make sure the virtual environment is activated 3.)